Use of Facilities

 - The College shall designate appropriate bulletin boards or posting areas in each of the buildings on campus.

-- All postings announcing events, meetings, work-shops, etc., must include the name and contact information for the organization and shall be removed by the College organization, College group, or member of the College community within 24 hours after the activity.
-A statement concerning accommodations for people with physical handicaps should be included on the posting with a contact.
+- All postings announcing events, meetings, workshops, etc., must include the name and contact information for the organization and shall be removed by the College organization, College group, or member of the College community within 24 hours after the activity.
+A statement concerning accessibility accommodations should be included on the posting with a contact.

 - Items posted outside of the designated areas may be removed by an authorized College representative.

 - The College organization, College group, and/or member of the College community posting items outside of designated areas or defacing College property will be subject to disciplinary or administrative action by the College, including costs for removal and restoration of the area, unless they have gained prior approval from the Dean of Students.